suryakolachana/hospital-readmissions-project/README.md

 ### Data

-The `data` folder contains the raw and processed data files used in the project.
+The `data` folder contains the raw data files used in the project.

 ## Requirements